InnoPhaseIoT/connectedhomeip/examples/lighting-app/talaria/README.md

           >>> onoff on 1111 1     ## To Turn on the LED
           >>> onoff off 1111 1     ## To Turn off the LED
           >>> onoff toggle 1111 1     ## To toggle the LED
+          >>> identify read identify-type 1111 1 # To know the identify-type our case it is light output
+          >>> identify write identify-time <seconds-to-blink> 1111 1 # This command is used to blink led to identify itself for <senonds-to-blink> seconds
+	  >>> identify read identify-time 1111 1 # This command is used to know the seconds left to blink the led.